Van D. Bell: Early career

-With the outbreak of World War II, Bell was soon promoted to master sergeant and participated in the battles of Guadalcanal and Okinawa with the 1st Marine Division.
+With the outbreak of World War II, Bell was soon promoted to master sergeant and participated in the battle of Guadalcanal with 1st Marine Division and the battles of Bougainville, Guam, and Okinawa with 3rd Marine Division.
 After the war, he was commissioned a lieutenant and returned to China in January 1947 where he remained until May 1949.
 He was then assigned to the Marine barracks in Newport, Rhode Island from June 1949 to February 1951.

 Korean War

-In March 1951, First Lieutenant Bell deployed to Korea and was assigned to B Company, 1st Battalion, 7th Marines.
+In March 1951, First Lieutenant Bell deployed to Korea and was assigned as Executive Officer of B Company, 1st Battalion, 7th Marines and later as Commanding Officer of A Company.
 In April, he was awarded his first Silver Star for carrying a wounded marine 400 yards to safety while under heavy fire.

 On May 29, he took command of a platoon after it took several casualties and led it in an assault on an enemy-held ridge, knocking out three enemy bunkers.
 While assaulting a fourth bunker, Bell was wounded in the face by a grenade, but he continued leading his platoon until wounded again in the leg.
 He was awarded his first Navy Cross for his actions, and was later wounded again in October and sent back to the United States.